camunda-community-hub/zeebe-portainer-templates/README.md

 These templates are intended to quickly spin up a Zeebe node or cluster and take it for a test drive.
 They are not intended or recommended for production.

 ### Templates
-* Zeebe Standalone Broker (latest) - Zeebe workflow engine with a single broker
+* Zeebe Standalone Broker (latest, 0.22.2) - Zeebe workflow engine with a single broker
-* Zeebe Cluster S - Small Zeebe workflow engine cluster with three brokers and a gateway
+* Zeebe Cluster S (0.22.2) - Small Zeebe workflow engine cluster with three brokers and a gateway

 ### Broken templates (a.k.a work in progress)
 * Zeebe Broker + Operate - Zeebe workflow engine with a broker and Operate frontend